Treasure Hunting 101: How to Find Hidden Money in Your House

 But fortunately, you can also become a treasure hunter in and around your own house, starting with nothing or perhaps a small investment in a metal detector.

-Most of us don’t believe there’s anything valuable hidden in the house, but after you hear these 10 stories, don’t be surprised if you start knocking down a wall or two…
+Most of us don’t believe there’s anything valuable hidden in the house, but after you hear these 12 stories, don’t be surprised if you start knocking down a wall or two.

 Inside the Walls

 It isn’t easy to look in your walls, but there can be valuable things there.
-For example, more than one home owner has found movie posters that were once stuffed between walls as insulation.
-In a recent case a man in Canada sold 40 movie posters for $50,000 after finding them inside the walls of his house during remodeling.
+For example, a hidden mural made in 1979 by famous pop artist Keith Haring was revealed behind some paint and AC equipment during the remodel of a loft in Tribeca.
 Keep that in mind the next time you think about expanding your bedroom.

 Behind the Washing Machine

 If your home was inherited or for other reasons came with things already in it, search through those closets.
-A few years ago Michael Rorrer found comic books worth $3 million while cleaning out a closet in the home of his deceased great aunt in Martinsville, Virginia.
-He found a total of 375 classic old comics, including the first issue of Batman.
+In 2012, Michael Rorrer found comic books worth more than $3 million while cleaning out a closet in the home of his deceased great-aunt in Martinsville, Virginia.
+He found 375 classic old comics, including the first issue of Batman.

-Even if you thought the closet shelves were empty when you moved in, sometimes there are things at the back which can’t be easily seen.
+Even if you thought the closet shelves were empty when you moved in, sometimes there are things at the back that can’t be easily seen.
 And poke around for secret hiding places.
-I once cut a hole above the door inside a closet, stashed cash inside, and covered it with a white panel that looked just like the wall.
-Yes, if I had died young there would have been some treasures to find.

 Apart from being a natural collection point for all sorts of forgotten items, basements also have many hiding places.
 Look around and think about where you would put something if you wanted to hide it really well.
-I used to hide things on top of ducts that run along the basement ceiling.
 If the basement wall is made of concrete blocks and the top row is accessible, there could be things hidden inside the blocks there.
 Use a mirror and flashlight to take a look.

 While taking the carpet out of an old house my parents had bought, I discovered that newspapers lined the entire floor.
 An old-timer told me this was once a common form of cheap carpet padding.
 What didn’t occur to me at the time was that those newspapers were old enough to have some value to collectors.
 I just browsed the old headlines and threw them all away.